rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-4-html-elements.md

 The following is intended to point out that the definition of HTML elements in the official specification can - one way or another - be easily misread.

-What one must always keep in mind is that it is quite difficult to express a certain point of view, while still ensuring that the reader audience will understand the written statements as they were intended.
-Despite that, well established descriptions (e.g. "ordered tree") can still turn out to be quite misleading.
+One must always keep in mind that it is quite difficult to express a certain point of view, while still ensuring that the reader will understand the written statements as they were intended.
+Despite that, well established descriptions (e.g. "ordered tree") can themselves also turn out to be quite misleading.

 <!-- ======================================================================= -->
 ## the definition of an element